-If there's still no sign of steam, push down the accelerator until the engine speed is about twice as fast as normal idle speed for at least three minutes while you're parked.
+If there's still no sign of steam, idle the engine for three minutes while you're parked. push down the accelerator until the engine speed is about twice as fast as normal idle speed for at least three minutes while you're parked.
 If you still have the warning, turn off the engine and get everyone out of the vehicle until it cools down.